eclipse-platform/eclipse.platform.ui/docs/IRC_FAQ.md

 You can view your list of installed software by checking your installation details from about dialog.

 *   Help > About > Installation Details

-### I'm getting "Network is unreachable" error messages when I'm trying to use the provisioning system on a Debian/Debian-based system.
-What should I do?

-There's a setting that has been introduced regarding IPv6 that is causing this problem.
-Please check [Debian's bug tracking system](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=560044) for more information.

 Crashers, Freezing, and other Major Issues
 ------------------------------------------